PalmiizKittinan/pkl-rest-api-auth/README.md

    git clone https://github.com/PalmiizKittinan/pkl-rest-api-auth.git
    ```
 2. Activate the plugin via the **WordPress Admin Dashboard** → **Plugins**.
-3. Go to **Settings** → **PKL REST API Auth** to configure authentication settings.
+3. Go to **Settings** → **PKL REST API Auth** to configure authentication options.

 ---

 ## 🚀 Usage

-- When enabled, the plugin blocks unauthenticated access to the WordPress REST API.
+- When enabled, the plugin blocks all unauthenticated access to the WordPress REST API.
-- If a non-logged-in user tries to access the API, they will receive a `401 Unauthorized` error:
+- If a non-logged-in user tries to access the API, they will receive a `401 Unauthorized` response:

 ```json
 {